zitot/ps1-AoE2DE-Find-rms-xs-folders/README.md

 # ps1-AoE2DE-Find-rms-xs-folders
-powershell script to give the user a GUI to select the random-map-scripts folder, xs scripts folder, and then create shortcuts to those folders locally.
+powershell script to give the user a graphical browse dialog.
+User can select the random-map-scripts folder, xs scripts folder, and the script will then create shortcuts to those folders locally.

 Credits